lsst-sqre/sqr-011/index.rst

 A Documentation Index
 =====================

-[This section describes future work]
+*This section describes future work.*

 LSST's documentation, as described above, consists of a constellation of design documents, technical notes, and documentation sites for specific software projects and data releases.
 In addition, DM also produces presentations, conference proceedings and published academic articles.